 FAQs

-- HIV and Hepatitis C are viruses carried in the blood.
+- HIV, Hepatitis C and Hepatitis B are viruses carried in the blood.

 - Many people with these viruses have no symptoms and are unaware of carrying them.

-- Knowing you have (or do not have) HIV or Hepatitis C means that you can protect yourself and others.
+- Knowing you have (or do not have) HIV or Hepatitis C or Hepatitis B means that you can protect yourself and others.

 - HIV affects the immune system by making it weaker, meaning it is much harder for the body to fight off infection.